Kaysims/Grip-Club/README.md

 ![Thank you mobile results](assets/readme-images/thankyou-mobile.png)

 * Some bugs have been fixed before this lighthouse test was run, this will be discussed below in the fixed bugs section.
 The unfixed bugs will also be discussed in the bugs section below.
 * The mobile display's performance was down between 7-2 points.
 Again the "Eliminate render-blocking resources" was an error.
-Dev tools also glagged "enable text compression."
+Dev tools also flagged "enable text compression."
 * The best practice for the Grip Club classes page was down eight points.
 This was due to incorrect aspect ratios for the images.

 * ### Lighthouse conclusion :
     The images used within the Grip Club website have caused points to drop across both desktop and mobile sites with the lighthouse tests.
-As this website is for educational purposes, I am going to keep the images the same.
-However in the future, with more experience or if this site were to go live, I would address these.
+For the aspect ratio image error i have decided to keep this as it is, as this website is for educational purposes.
+However in the future, with more experience or if this site were to go live, I would address these errors.

 ## Wave tool testing
 [Wave tool](https://wave.webaim.org/) was used to test the Grip Club site further.
 Wave checked for any code errors and that the colour contrast used in the site was accessible.
 No errors were found.